zilin-huang/CV2X-LOCA/README.md

 - CV2X-SDP (named SDP_A_UKF)

 Note: The remaining models compared in the paper can be easily deduced based on the given code.
 Therefore, the authors do not list them all here.

+# Getting started
+Install the dependent package

+e.g.,

+- ML-True, are solved by the MATLAB function lsqnonlin
+- The SDP-based methods, including SDP-LSRE, SDP-ML-KF, and CV2X-SDP (our), are solved by using the MATLAB package CVX , which the solver is SeDuMi